7RU7H/Archive/Web-Application-Hacking/File-Inclusion/Log-Poisoning.md

 ## Introduction

-Log Poisoning is a type of [[File-Inclusion-And-Directory-Traversal]] related attack that seeks to inject the log file of a server with malicious request that include code to then can then be used in an LFI payload.
+Log Poisoning is a type of [[File-Inclusion]] related attack that seeks to inject the log file of a server with malicious request that include code to then can then be used in an LFI payload.
 The infamous [[Log4J]] exploit is the famous recent example of Log Poisoning that leads to Remote Code Execution.
 Simple example being:
 ```bash
 nc -nv $poor_web_server_ip 80
 (UNKNOWN) [$poor_web_server_ip] 80 (http) open